markfinger/unfort/README.md

 Probably the biggest performance win that unfort has over webpack is a lack of a bundling phase.
 Unfort skips the need for a bundle by constructing simple shims that allow the entire codebase to be streamed directly out of memory and into the browser.

+A single browser global is used by unfort to expose a module system with hooks for modules to register themselves.
+This enables modules to be simply appended to a document, in an execution context such as a script element or an eval statement.
+The module system also exposes hooks to execute from any entry point.

+This module system - while somewhat hacky - allows unfort to avoid the entire CPU-, IO- and memory-intensive bundling phase.
+Without a bundling phase, incremental rebuilds become much faster as we only need to recompile single files, rather than the entire codebase.

 #### Parsing and Code Generation